Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Explicit unbiasing of multi-control QPE

-The scaling of the filtered EUMLE variance with fidelity depends on the details of the noise and the window that we filter on.
+The scaling of the filtered EUMLE variance with fidelity depends on the details of the noise and of the filtering window.
 Let us assume that $\sigma\ll \Delta$, and that $\phi$ lies in our window.
-Then, in our worst-case scenario $\phi$ lies at the edge of our window, so we reject half of the data from $P(x)$, but an adversarial noise model gives samples within the window.
-We can approximate the performance here by dividing our fidelity by $2$ and applying the results from the previous section, yielding again an asymptotic $F^{-4}$ scaling.
+Then, in our worst-case scenario $\phi$ lies at the edge of our window, so we reject half of the data from $P(x)$, while an adversarial noise model gives samples within the window.
 In the best-case scenario, all noise falls outside the window and $\phi$ lies in the center.
-In this case, filtering works exactly as post-selection, and we recover an $F^{-1}$ cost.
-In practice, we suggest that the result may be closer to the latter than the former, as good classical bounds can be many times smaller than the spectral range of the Hamiltonian.
-Performing the same optimization over $\mathcal{T}$ as in the previous section and Thm.~\ref{thm:em_overhead_qpe} would yield a $4\times$ improvement over the EUMLE without filtering.
+In this case, filtering works exactly as post-selection.
+In practice, we suggest that the result may be closer to the latter than the former, as good classical bounds can be many times smaller than the spectral range of the Hamiltonian, and we have no reason to expect the outcomes due to noise to fall within the filtering window with a particularly high probability.

 Filtering can also be useful when we do not have access to an exact eigenstate $\ket{\phi}$.
 Assume that the starting state has nonzero overlap with multiple eigenphases separated by gap $\Delta$, and the precision of phase estimation for any single circuit $\frac{1}{\mathcal{T}}\ll\Delta$.
 Then, a filtering procedure similar to the one we described should enable to separate the signal coming from each eigenstate.
 The developement of a filtering procedure that works both for eignenvalue projection and variance reduction, as well as the details on the choice of the center and width of the filter and the calculation of the filtering-EUMLE overhead are left to future work.